 Clara Betty Anderson Scholarship

-The Clara Betty Anderson Scholarship was established in honor of Mrs. Anderson’s work and dedication to the field of nursing and healthcare.
+This scholarship was established in honor of Mrs. Clara Betty Anderson’s work and dedication to the field of nursing and healthcare.
 Mrs. Anderson received her Master’s degree in Nursing Education from the University of Chicago and Master’s degree in Special Education from Michigan State University.
 Her nursing career in the Lansing area began at St. Lawrence Hospital as an Assistant Director of Nursing Education.
 She worked as an In-Service Director and Staff Nurse at Sparrow Hospital until her retirement in 1983.
 Mrs. Anderson joined the Lansing School District in 1960 as a teacher for hospitalized children.
 She taught home-bound children and math to 7th through 9th graders and worked as a part-time school nurse until her retirement in 1984.
 She was a Life member of the NAACP, Alpha Kappa Alpha Sorority, Inc., the Michigan Education Association, and charter member of Chi Eta Phi Nursing Sorority.

 Mrs. Anderson served as secretary of the Lansing Sickle Cell Foundation, a member of the Mayor’s Black Advisory Board, the Greater Lansing Urban League, the Ingham County Lung Association, the March of Dimes, the Board of Directors of the Pashami Dancers, and a member of the Postal Customer Advisory Council, as well as the American Red Cross.
 She was an involved community member who worked tirelessly to advance the issues of preventive health care in the greater Lansing area.
 She received several recognitions for her community work, such as the Greater Lansing Human Relations Award, the American Red Cross Award for community service, and the Onyx NIJA Award presented by the National Coalition of 100 Black Women.

 Through Alpha Kappa Alpha Sorority, Inc.’s 2018-2022 National Program “Exemplifying Excellence Through Sustainable Service”, support of Historically Black Colleges and Universities (HBCU) will be a priority as the sorority continues its national campaign, HBCU 4 Life, to highlight HBCUs and their contribution to the sorority and society.
 Through education, engagement and advocacy, HBCUs will be showcased as critical venue for moving students to and through college.